 In response to the COVID-19 pandemic, South Africa went into lockdown.
 The result was devastating.
 Overnight, visits to national parks and game reserves stopped, safari lodges closed their doors and millions of people lost their livelihoods.
 One of those affected, wildlife guide Frank Watts, put pen to paper and documented his emotional experience of life in South Africa during the lockdown.

 We care deeply about the safety of our guests, safari guides and employees who are more than simply individuals to us, but members of a worldwide family whose enthusiasm for exploring Africa is heartwarming.
-With this in mind, we'd like to share with you how we are approaching the fallout from this global crisis.
+With this in mind, we'd like to share with you how we are managing the Covid-19 pandemic.

 This blog post about the Coronavirus and COVID-19 has been updated in light of new developments.
 We take a look at the response to this crisis and the economic cost of our efforts to contain it.